orryv/x-string/docs/x-string/methods/after.md

 ## Description

 Returns a new `XString` containing the substring that appears after the specified delimiter.
 Supports forward and reverse searching, skipping occurrences, and resolving compound delimiters through arrays.
-Provide arrays to offer alternative delimiters, and nest them when fragments must appear sequentially.
+Provide arrays and choose whether they should be interpreted sequentially (default) or as independent alternatives via the `$start_behavior` flag.

 ## Important notes and considerations

 - **Directional searches.** When `$last_occurence` is `true`, the search begins from the end of the string and `$skip` counts from the end as well.
-- **Array delimiters.** Provide arrays of scalars to treat them as OR delimiters.
-Wrap fragments inside their own arrays when multiple pieces must be matched consecutively.
+- **Array delimiters.** Provide arrays of scalars and pick `'sequential'` (match fragments in order) or `'or'` (treat each entry as an alternative) to suit your use case.
 - **Graceful fallback.** If the delimiter is absent, the original string is returned.
 - **Immutable.** The source instance remains unchanged.